Azure-Samples/key-vault-node-deploy-certificates-to-vm/README.md

 from a Key Vault account.

 ## This sample shows how to do the following operations of Key Vault certificate with Key Vault SDK
-- create resource group
+- Create resource group
-- create a key vault by the Key Vault Management Client
+- Create a key vault by the Key Vault Management Client
-- create the certificate
+- Create the certificate
-- gets the creation operation associated with a specified certificate
+- Gets the creation operation associated with a specified certificate
-- get certificate as secret
+- Get certificate as secret
-- delete resource group
+- Delete resource group

 ## Getting Started